Understanding Architects’ Fees for Major Home Projects

 Even with careful early thinking, some aspects of a project only reveal themselves over time.

-Existing homes can uncover hidden conditions once work begins, particularly within walls, floors, and roofs.
-Construction brings together multiple trades and sequences that require active coordination and informed decision-making.
+Existing homes often uncover hidden conditions once work begins, particularly within walls, floors, and roofs.
+Construction brings together multiple trades and sequences that require active coordination and informed decisions as things progress.

 A sensible fee structure allows the architect to stay actively involved, helping manage decisions, resolve issues, and keep the project aligned with its original intent as it moves from drawings to reality.